Manitary/mugiwait/README.md

 - `-i` send Imgur links instead of uploading image files (use the links in `src/resources/commentfaces.py`)
 - `-g` send Github links instead of uploading image files (use the same assets as [r/anime][r/anime github])

-Note: Imgur/Github links will not display if the user disable link previews.
+Note: Imgur/Github links will not display for users who disabled link previews.

-## How to use
+## How to use (via message)

 Mugi reacts to messages with two formats: